Telford school opens £9.2m science centre in explosive style

 A Telford secondary school has officially opened its new £9.2 million science centre - in truly explosive style.

-Pupils from seven Telford primary schools were invited to join Ercall Wood Academy's own students and staff to try out a range of colourful experiments in the new building, before the ribbon was officially cut by the town’s mayor.
+Pupils from seven Telford and Wrekin primary schools were invited to join Ercall Wood Academy's own students and staff to try out a range of colourful experiments in the new building, before the ribbon was officially cut by the mayor of Wellington.

-The launch event included exploding methane and ‘monster’ bombs, plus flaming hydrogen balloons and various other experiments designed to serve up a mix of education, enrichment and entertainment.
+The launch event included exploding methane and ‘monster’ bombs, plus flaming hydrogen balloons and various other experiments designed to serve up education, enrichment and entertainment.

-The three-storey science building at the Wellington school, which has taken 18 months to complete, has 10 classrooms kitted out with the latest laboratory equipment, with a total capacity for 300 students.
+The three-storey science building at the school, which has taken 18 months to complete, has 10 classrooms kitted out with the latest laboratory equipment, with capacity for 300 students.

 It forms part of an £11 million programme of improvements carried out around the Ercall Wood campus over the past year.